The big guns: Valorant guide for the most expensive weapons

 • 2,900 credits cost

 The Vandal is Valorant’s headshot machine.
 No matter the range, a hit to the head always secures you the kill.
 If your target has Full HP and all shields, 4 body hits are necessary.
 The recoil of the weapon is difficult to control and requires a few hours of practice.
-Even though the first shot is always spot on, the weapon pulls up from the second shot and loses precision.
+Even though the shot is always spot on, the weapon pulls up from the second shot and loses precision.
 After 9 shots, it gets out of control and pulls to the left and right.
 At a distance, the weapon should be used with caution and requires an experienced hand.
 At close range, the high damage allows you to exploit its full potential.

 Buy recommendation: The Vandal is in its element at short to medium distances.
 However, if you can control it, you’ll also get your money’s worth at long range.